Zikoat/infinite-minesweeper/README.md

 and join our [Discord][discord]

 ## Getting started with development
-If you need help with using installation or using the source, message me on the [Discord server][discord]
+If you need help with using installation or using the source, message me on the [Discord server][discord] or [send me a mail][mail]
 ### Prerequisites
 Install [nodejs](https://nodejs.org/en/)

 ### Installing
-[clone the git repository](https://help.github.com/articles/cloning-a-repository/) to your computer, from a [git IDE](https://www.sourcetreeapp.com/), or with the console.
+[clone the git repository](https://help.github.com/articles/cloning-a-repository/) to your computer, from a [git GUI](https://www.sourcetreeapp.com/), or with the console.

 open your terminal, and change your directory to the cloned folder
 ```